top of page

 1. Act bosses target the character or npc who is closest to them.
 This means if your mercenary can't survive Mephisto, you can move closer to the boss than your mercenary and he will target you instead.

-2. Baal's Act 5 minions can be skipped which is great for magic find runs.
+2. Baal's Act 5 minions can be skipped which is great for repeat magic find runs.
 Simply lead them a short ways out of Baal's room and then run back to the portal that Baal enters to skip them.

 3. If you become overwhelmed by Baal's minions in Act 5, consider taking them to the side of the room and using the poles to let a few through to single them out while your mercenary is tanking them.
 This will also take you out of range of Baal's Decrepify curse.